Group topologies on automorphism groups of homogeneous structures

-\end{proof} \begin{rem} The assumption of ND in Lemma \ref{lem-free-unbound} is a necessary condition for all automorphisms of the \fraisse limit of a free-AP class to be strongly unbounded.
-Note that by the result of Gaughan in \cite{Gua}, for the Fra\"iss\'e class all finite (in empty signature) $\tau_Z=\tau_{st}$ and hence $\tau_Z$ is a group topology on $S_\infty$.
+The assumption of ND in Lemma \ref{lem-free-unbound} is a necessary condition in order to conclude that every non-trivial automorphisms of a \fraisse limits of free amalgamation classes is strongly unbounded.
+Notice that by the result of Gaughan in \cite{Gua}, for the Fra\"iss\'e class all finite (in empty signature) $\tau_Z=\tau_{st}$ and hence $\tau_Z$ is a group topology on $S_\infty$.

 \end{rem}